 Some colleges will guarantee admission to applicants who meet certain requirements for test scores and GPA.
 These schools are good choices for students who are looking for sure bets in the college application process.

-In this guide, I've compiled every single school that offers guaranteed admission based on SAT/ACT scores, along with other requirements like residency and GPA.
+In this guide, I've compiled every school that offers guaranteed admission based on SAT/ACT scores, along with other requirements like residency and GPA.
 If you're lucky, you'll fit the criteria at one or more of these colleges and be 100% certain of your acceptance if you choose to apply.

 Why Do Some Schools Offer Guaranteed Admissions?